 Katrien De Blauwer

-Katrien de Blauwer was born in the small provincial town of Ronse (Belgium).
+Katrien De Blauwer was born in 1969 in the small provincial town of Ronse in Belgium.
 After a troubled childhood, she moved to Ghent at a young age to study painting.
-Later she attended the Royal Academy in Antwerp to study fashion.
-A study she abandoned.
-It was at that time she made her first collage books, which were actually studies and mood books for fashion collections.
-At a later age she began collecting, cutting and recycling images as therapeutic self investigation.
+Later De Blauwer attended the Royal Academy of Antwerp to study fashion.
+Although she would never finish her fashion studies, it was at that time that De Blauwer made her first collage books; studies and mood boards for fashion collections.
+These ‘notebooks’, as she would later call them and which she keeps to this day, are filled with sketches, image and text fragments and quotes taken from books, newspapers and magazines.
+They bring together various influences from literature, art, music, fashion, cinema, etc., which ultimately permeate her artistic work.
+After her studies, De Blauwer began collecting, cutting and recycling images as a way of therapeutic self-examination, a practice she is still developing today.

 biography